-A General Information and Advisory Centre in the Student Union, 6 Alfred Street, will be open from 8 February until the end of enrolment week on 17 February.
-The Liaison Office will be open from 17 January.
-Deans of Faculties will be available during the week 8 February to 12 February to interview and advise students.
+A General Information and Advisory Centre in the Student Union, 6 Alfred Street, will be open from 16 February until the end of enrolment week on 27 February.
+The Liaison Office will be open from 19 January.

 7. Late Enrolments